 Johnson Controls has made a generous donation of $1 million dollars over three years to ensure the center becomes a state-of-the-art community hub where volunteers can get connected to issues they care about and make a lasting impact on the community.

-“We believe in the transformative power of volunteerism—not only for the community being served, but for the volunteers themselves,” says Grady Crosby, vice president public affairs and chief diversity officer at Johnson Controls.
+“We believe in the transformative power of volunteerism—not only for the community being served, but for the volunteers themselves,” says George Oliver, chairman and CEO of Johnson Controls.
 “When we strategically work together with good will and without regard for who gets the credit, we can change the trajectory of lives. “

 Real Estate Development firm Irgens is generously providing pro-bono design and construction administration services for the center.

 “United Way is our favorite philanthropic organization,” says CEO and Manager Mark Irgens.
 “The entire Irgens team appreciates the opportunity to be a part of the Johnson Controls Volunteer Center project, which will help ensure the future success of United Way and its mission.”

 When volunteers enter the Center, they will be immersed in a bright, vibrant space featuring conference spaces for large projects, huddle rooms for group meetings, and kiosks to find future opportunities to give back.

 In the Center’s first year, United Way’s Volunteer Engagement team will host a number of signature volunteer events, including a meet ALICE informational event, winter recess food kit packing, financial empowerment seminar, and 2-1-1 awareness day.
 Additionally, United Way partner agencies will be invited in for trainings around volunteer engagement topics.